toobeeh/Palantir-Rebirth/README.md

 - [x] Set online items

 ## Commands
-Commands will use a DSharpPlus Bot to bring the functionality of the current Palantir Bot to Discord, using the gRPC backend.
+Commands is a class library and uses a DSharpPlus Bot to bring the functionality of the current Palantir Bot to Discord, using the gRPC backend.
 Commands are split into following categories.
 Checklist for implementation: